MTD and VAT

 - annual accounting scheme users

-These businesses will be mandated to use MTD from October 2019.
+These businesses are mandated to use MTD from October 2019.
 HMRC has sent an individual letter to each deferred business to advise them that their start date is the beginning of the first VAT accounting period starting on or after 1 October 2019 rather than 1 April 2019.
 These letters include formal legal notification of the deferral of the start date and any business that wishes the deferral to apply must ensure that they receive the letter and should retain it carefully.
 A deferred business that does not receive a letter should contact the VAT helpline.

 |Calculating taxable turnover|